This toolkit is designed with five main audiences in mind:

 Mayors and other local elected leaders can demonstrate their commitment to partnering with schools to improve educational outcomes, since good schools are essential to a strong local economy.

-Chief state school officers and other leaders can use their bully pulpit for spreading the word about the importance of going to school every day and promoting Attendance Awareness Month.
+Chief state school officers and other leaders can use their bully pulpit to spread the word about the importance of going to school every day and promoting Attendance Awareness Month.

 Chambers of Commerce can demonstrate their commitment to the local community and the need to promote the development of skills that will be needed in the future workforce.